 Today the garden is 37.85 acres and places a special emphasis on California island endemic plants.
 Many of these plants are extremely rare, and some are on the Endangered Species list.
 The Memorial Gardens are particularly concerned with the six Catalina endemics – plants, which grow naturally only on Catalina Island.
 The Wrigley Memorial Garden Foundation maintains a special interest in the preservation of all Catalina endemics, including the rare Catalina Ironwood.
 Very beautiful to see and enjoy.

 As you may well know, Santa Catalina Island is famous for crystal clear water and glass bottom boats are the perfect combination for family fun and discovery.
 Take a ride on one of these large, comfortable vessels which brings the undersea world right to you.
 There are also night trips available for charter with advanced reservations.
 During the trip you'll visit Lover’s Cove Marine Preserve, where colorful fish and marine plants thrive among the kelp forests.
 I remember enjoying this a lot as a kid.

 Soak up the Sun at the Popular Descanso Beach Club

-What is a trip to Avalon without spending sometime in the water at the Descanso Beach Club?
+What is a trip to Avalon without spending some time in the water at the Descanso Beach Club?
 As they say “Put a Drink in Your Hand and Your Feet in the Sand.”
 It is the last private beach in California that still has public access.
-It is located just past the Casino building and features upgraded furnishings, fire rings on the beach, private cabanas and chaise lounge rentals.
+It is located just past the Casino building and features upgraded furnishings, fire rings on the beach, private cabanas, and chaise lounge rentals.
 You don’t even have to leave your chair to grab some food.
-The only seaside restaurant, Descanco Beach Club Restaurant, will deliver food to your chair or towel.
-J Why not splurge and enjoy a specialty Catalina cocktail from the bar, while enjoying their incredible view?
+The only seaside restaurant, Descanso Beach Club Restaurant, will deliver food to your chair or towel.
+Why not splurge and enjoy a specialty Cat

 Jump on the Catalina Island Avalon Scenic Tour